cschotte/Maps/README.md

 * Before you can use Azure Maps, you will need to sign up for a free Azure subscription, at https://azure.microsoft.com/free
 * And finally, install the Azure Command-Line Interface (CLI) tools.
 Read here [How to install the Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli).

-## 1. Basic Web Application with Azure Maps
+## Step 1.
+Basic Web Application with Azure Maps

 Let's start with a basic .NET web application and Azure Maps.
 No authentication yet, that will come in the next paragraph.
 This first step will use an Azure Maps Key (a ‘shared Key authentication’ or subscription key) that should **not** be used in production.
 An Azure Maps Key has complete control over your Azure Maps resource.
 In the next paragraph, we will remove this key and replace this with managed identities for Azure resources.